 Q: How do you create the routes and will we be doing any riding on the interstates?

 A: The routes are created from hours of studying maps, travel brochures, travel articles, and map routing software.
 I look for the “road less traveled” but I also look for routes that are safe with good paved surfaces that are free from construction.
 I use the web to get updates on road construction so we can avoid the area if possible.
 I try to avoid interstate roads but sometimes that is the only choice so we will use them as sparingly as possible.
-All the routes are ridden before they are finalized and may be changed if construction or road conditions make it necessary.
 We will also make route changes if we think we can enhance the riding experience.

 Q: What if my motorcycle breaks down?